There was a time when I had zero 404 errors on this site, and very proud of it I was too.

 But my pride was misplaced.

-As this site has grown and evolved I’ve taken pages down, I’ve rationalised tags and I’ve changed its configuration (which does lead to 404 errors, believe it or not).
+As this site has grown and evolved I’ve taken pages down, I’ve rationalised tags and I’ve changed its configuration.

 As a result I was returning well over five hundred 404 errors at one point.

 Was this a bad thing?
 Not necessarily, but how did I create so many 404 errors?

 Well the largest contributor was when I rationalised my tags.
 At one point I had over 1,100 tags on this site, many with only 1 article in them, some with none.
 Today I have 36.